synthintai/nn/README.md

 ```
 ./train
 ```
+The model can be further trained (or fine-tuned) simply by re-running the training program, which further trains a model file if it exists.

 The included example data is the Semeion Handwritten Digit Data Set from the UCI Machine Learning Repository at:

 http://archive.ics.uci.edu/ml/datasets/semeion+handwritten+digit